Dartt0n/Skedule/database/docker-guide.md

     ```bash
     docker search mariadb
     ```
-    In this guide I will use an official release of mariadb - `mariadb` image, but you can choose for your wish.
+    In this guide I will use an official release of mariadb - "mariadb" image, but you can choose for your wish.
 4) Get image:
     ```bash
     docker pull mariadb